Livable Income For Everyone - Articles

 (1, 2, 4, 5, 6, 7)

-10 people are on an island and we agree to form bank to exchange the products we produce.
-The bank loans each us 10 cents, but we have to pay back 11 cents (to pay for the right to borrow money).
-Where do we get the extra cent from?
+10 people are on an island and agree to form a bank to exchange the products they produce.
+The bank loans each person 10 cents, but they have to pay back 11 cents (to pay the interest).
+Where does the extra cent come from?
+Obviously, some would have to default and go bankrupt.
+Or the bank has to create more money to create the 'interest' owed to the bank.

-In other words, 'bank money,' or 'paper money' or 'fiat money' or 'legal money' represents a mathematical 'origins' impossibility in that we might agree to allow the bank to produce a total money supply of 100% = 100 cents, but on a bank loan of 10 cents that makes paying 10% = 1 cent interest impossible unless the bank creates a money supply of 110% or 110 cents from the beginning.
+In other words, 'interest' represents a mathematical 'origins' impossibility; we might agree to allow the bank to produce a total money supply of 100% (100 cents), but with a bank loan of 10 cents, paying 10% (1 cent) interest becomes impossible unless the bank creates a money supply of 110% or 110 cents from the beginning.

 "One cannot lend people $10 and demand repayment of $11 unless the borrowing of money continues to escalate and of course will ultimately end in loss of all assets by the borrowers."